PistonDevelopers/piston/README.md

 Maps "pressing and lasting certain time event" with a keyboard key:
 ```
 e.keyboard().pressing(keyboard::Up).lasting(1.0).map(back_end, || {
     println!("Wooooooow!
-You are pressing keybaord::Up at least 1.0 second!!");
+You are pressing keyboard::Up at least 1.0 second!!");
 });
 ```